Ayanghosh-agno/healthbay/README.md

 ![old-man-heart-attck](https://i.postimg.cc/fWgT11kG/old-man.jpg)

-There is a need for a technology platform to **Revolutionize the operation of exisiting Medical System** and that's how our project **Healthbay** jumps in!
+There is a need for a technology platform to **Revolutionize the operation of existing Medical System** and that's how our project **Healthbay** jumps in!

 ![healthbay-logo-main.png](https://i.postimg.cc/7Z46N05h/healthbay-logo-main.png)

 ## What is Healthbay?
 **Healthbay** is the concatenation of Health and Bay which together stands as the **Gateway of  Healthcare System**.
-Our software is a web application that utilizes cutting-edge modern technologies to *Revolutionize the existing Healthcare system*! *Healthbay* is a complete healthcare system for everyone, including Patients, Doctors & is directly connected with Healthcare centres/Hospitals with integrated SOS feature supported by Proximity-mapping, specially designed for elderlies to initiate checkups with real-time remote monitoring without needing to visit a doctor.
+Our software is a web application that utilizes cutting-edge modern technologies to *Revolutionize the existing Healthcare system*! *Healthbay* is a complete healthcare system for everyone, including Patients, Doctors & is directly connected with Healthcare centers/Hospitals with an integrated SOS feature supported by Proximity-mapping, specially designed for elderlies to initiate checkups with real-time remote monitoring without needing to visit a doctor.
 Please follow through to explore!

-Our app is distinguishably sectioned for different operations. *Healthbay*'s packed with various features and comes along with it's child **H-Clip** which is a seperate device helping in tracking Pulses/per-minute and SPO2 levels, everything at real-time from which we later extract the Blood Pressure levels using our custom made models.
+Our app is distinguishably sectioned for different operations. *Healthbay*'s packed with various features and comes along with it's child **H-Clip** which is a separate device helping in tracking Pulses/per-minute and SPO2 levels, everything at real-time from which we later extract the Blood Pressure levels using our custom made models.

-Although we could have proceeded for a contact-less method using camera feed, but upon carrying out extensive research, we decided to choose a physical device not just because they are more accurate and effective, but because, it will provide a lot more mobility!
-Moreover, excluding the same helps in ensuring 100% GDPR compatability offering seamless **user privacy**!
+Although we could have proceeded with a contact-less method using camera feed, but upon carrying out extensive research, we decided to choose a physical device not just because they are more accurate and effective, but because, it will provide a lot more mobility!
+Moreover, excluding the same helps in ensuring 100% GDPR compatibility offering seamless **user privacy**!

 A further explanation of how each of these works can be found in the Engineering section below.